A select group of students have an opportunity to get a strong start on their college career through The Bridge Program.

 Financial Aid is determined on a calendar that begins with the fall semester and ends with the summer semester.
-Therefore, the 2017_2018 FAFSA will determine how much financial aid you can receive for fall 2017, spring 2018, and summer 2018.
-Since The Bridge Program begins in summer 2017, which is from the financial aid year 2016_2017, you must also complete the FAFSA for 2016_2017 to receive financial aid during the summer semester.
+Therefore, the 2018-2019 FAFSA will determine how much financial aid you can receive for fall 2018, spring 2019, and summer 2019.
+Since The Bridge Program begins in summer 2018, which is from the financial aid year 2017-2018, you must also complete the FAFSA for 2017-2018 to receive financial aid during the summer semester.

-Beginning with the 2017-2018 FAFSA, students will be required to report income and tax information from an earlier tax year.
-For example, on the 2017-18 FAFSA, you – and your parent(s), as appropriate – will report your 2015 income and tax information.
-Please keep in mind that you will also use your 2015 income and tax information on your 2016-17 FAFSA.
+For the 2017-2018 FAFSA, students will be required to use their 2015 income and tax information.
+For the 2018-19 FASFA, students will be required to use their 2016 income and tax information.
 To guard against providing incorrect data on both FAFSAs, you may be able to use the IRS Data Retrieval Tool (IRS DRT) to automatically import your tax information into your FAFSA.
 (Learn about the IRS DRT at StudentAid.gov/irsdrt.)

 We recommend you complete the FAFSA no later than June 1st to allow some time to submit additional documents, if needed.
 Remember, we must have ALL required information (not just the FAFSA) before we can award any funds.
 Any student desiring to attend The Bridge Program who does not have financial aid in place before classes begin will have to pay tuition and fees in full.